Amid protests in Venezuela medical students become vital to survival

 RELATED: Venezuela Protests and Economic Crisis: What is Going On?

-Wearing scrubs, backpacks, walkie-talkies and their white helmets with green crosses, these volunteers go out every day there is a protest.
-They have set up a system that works like emergency units during natural disaster, divided into three zones: red, orange and green.
-They give first aid to people at the front of the protest - that is usually the red zone.
-Then other volunteers transport people in their motorcycles or cars to the orange and green zones depending on their injuries.
-If the injuries are really bad the people hurt end up getting transported to a nearby hospital.

-“The dynamic of the protests is such that the green zone [the safest one] can rapidly transform into a red zone”, said Dávila.

-Most of the people they are treating are suffering from respiratory issues from the constant exposure to the tear gas used by the National Guard and the National Police.
-In more recent weeks, security forces started to intensify their response against protesters under orders of the Maduro regime.
+Most of the injured are suffering from respiratory issues from the constant exposure to the tear gas used by the National Guard and the National Police.
+In more recent weeks, security forces started to intensify their response against protesters under orders of the Maduro government.
 The Green Helmets have started to see more cases of people hurt by projectiles or tear gas canisters that are shot directly at protesters.

-Venezuela is in the middle of one of the worst economic crises of its history, with a staggering inflation rate.
-According to the National Assembly, the inflation rate rose to 128 percent in May.
+Venezuela is in the middle of one of the worst economic crises of its history, with a staggering inflation rate that rose to 128 percent in May, according to the National Assembly.
 The country is also struggling with a humanitarian crisis due to the massive shortages of food and medicines.
 Many Venezuelans don’t eat three meals a day and some die due to starvation or lack of the proper medicine.

 RELATED: Venezuela: Maduro Says Children Should Not Be Part of Violent Protests

-“The support we have received nationally as well as internationally has been phenomenal,” explained José Di Giorgio, 38, a gastroenterologist who also volunteers with the Green Helmets.
-They get medical supplies from donations that they receive from all over the country.
-“A lot of the times we are walking down the street and people hand you a baggy with some gauze and peroxide, ” said Di Giorgio.
+“The support we have received nationally as well as internationally has been phenomenal,” explained José Di Giorgio, 38, a gastroenterologist who volunteers with the Green Helmets.
+“A lot of the times we are walking down the street and people hand you a baggy with some gauze and peroxide,” he said.

-The group has also gotten donations with all kinds of medicine and medical supplies from all over the world, but especially from Latin America including packages that arrive from Mexico, Argentina, Peru, Colombia and Chile.
+The group receives medicine and supplies from across the country and nations as far away as Africa, but especially Latin American countries including Mexico, Argentina, Peru, Colombia and Chile.

 Both Dávila and Di Giorgio describe their work with the Green Helmets as a duty and a calling.